A Practical Theory of Generalization in Selectivity Learning: Experiments of

-\textbf{Workloads.} Since the primary goal of this section is to assess both the in-distribution (In-Dis) and OOD generalization capabilities of query-driven models, we focus on the two OOD scenarios as outlined in \S~\ref{section.ood.cases}.
-Specifically, in each OOD scenario, models are trained on queries drawn from a specific query distribution, and then their performance is evaluated in two aspects: first, on unseen queries from the same distribution to assess In-Dis generalization; and second, on unseen queries from a different distribution to evaluate OOD generalization.
+\textbf{Workloads.} Since the primary goal of this section is to assess both the in-distribution (In-Dist) and OOD generalization capabilities of query-driven models, we focus on the first two OOD scenarios as outlined in \S~\ref{section.ood.cases}.
+Specifically, We train models on specific query distributions and assess their performance on unseen queries both within the same distribution (In-Dist generalization) and from different distributions (OOD generalization).
 To generate such workloads, for each dataset, we initially create a set of candidate queries.
-For the IMDb dataset, we directly leverage the training queries from~\cite{kim2022learned} with up to 5 joins and diversified join graphs.
-For DSB and Census, we sample candidate queries by randomly sampling join graphs (for DSB), the number of filters, and triples of <attribute, operator (from $\{\leq, =, \geq\}$), literal> sequentially.
-After this, we obtained 50K, 60K, and 70K candidate queries for Census, DSB, and IMDb, respectively.
-From the candidate queries, we can simulate training and test workloads for both two OOD scenarios.
+For IMDb-small, we directly leverage the training queries from~\cite{kim2022learned} with up to 5 joins and diversified join graphs.
+For DSB and Census, we create candidate queries by randomly sampling join graphs and filter conditions. { However, IMDb-small and DSB are limited to 5- and 4-way star join queries, respectively.
+To explore the scalability of \name, we extend our analysis to more complex join queries using template 1a of CEB, which includes 9-way joins with star, chain, and self-joins.
+Due to the limited range variation in predicate values, such as the 14 different ranges for \texttt{t.production\_year}, which does not satisfy Assumption~\ref{assump: samp_R}, we have generated new candidate queries from existing CEB-1a queries while enriching the diversity of the \texttt{t.production\_year} ranges.
+We denote the new 9-way join workload \textbf{CEB-1a-varied}.} After this, we obtained 50K, 60K, 70K { and 43K~\footnote{We include all subqueries of CEB-1a-varied queries in the accuracy experiment}} candidate queries for Census, DSB, IMDb-small and CEB-1a-varied, respectively.
+From the candidate queries, we simulate training and test workloads for both two OOD scenarios.

-To simulate out-of-distribution (OOD) scenarios, we designate a 'shifting attribute' $a$, for each dataset: \texttt{age} for the Census dataset, \texttt{t.production\_year} for IMDb, and \texttt{ss.ss\_list\_price} for the DSB dataset.
-Although these attributes are not fixed, varying them does not alter the observed trends.
+To simulate OOD scenarios, we designate a shifting attribute $a$, for each dataset: \texttt{age} for the Census dataset, \texttt{t.production\_year} for IMDb-small and CEB-1a-varied, and \texttt{ss.ss\_list\_price} for DSB.
 In both OOD scenarios, models are trained on queries with the attribute $a$ normalized within specific bounds ($c_a$ for query centers and $l_a$ for range lengths).
-For in-distribution (In-Dis) generalization, models are evaluated on queries matching training conditions.
-For OOD generalization, they are tested on queries where $c_a$ or $l_a$ falls outside these bounds.
-We ensure that training and test queries are kept strictly non-overlapping.
+For in-distribution generalization, models are evaluated on queries matching training conditions.
+For OOD generalization, they are tested on queries where $c_a$ (for center move) or $l_a$ (for granularity shift) falls outside these bounds.
+Training and test queries are kept strictly non-overlapping.